gabrielepompa88/pyBlackScholesAnalytics/README.md

 # Contacts <a name="Contacts"></a>

-This is still the first version of this package, so if you find errors, have comments or suggestions you can reach Gabriele Pompa (_gabriele.pompa@gmail.com_).
+This project is still at early stages of development, so if you find errors, have comments or suggestions you can reach Gabriele Pompa (_gabriele.pompa@gmail.com_).
 If you wish to contribute, please contact me through [GitHub/gabrielepompa88](https://github.com/gabrielepompa88).
 If you are interested but feel a bit new to Python, I can recommend the open ["IT for Business and Finance"](https://github.com/gabrielepompa88/IT-For-Business-And-Finance-2019-20) as a reasonable starting point.

 Thank you in advance for your attention.